Select Page

 Annual Group Invitational

-Fleur Pouvoir is this year’s botanical-themed group invitational, an annual exhibition at Radian.
-Contributing artists include Sarang Byrne, Douglas Benezra, J Church, Scott Idleman, JL King, Linda Larson, Tom O’Brien, Phe Ruiz, and Ali Saif.
+Fleur Pouvoir was 2024’s botanical-themed group invitational, an annual exhibition at Radian.
+Contributing artists include Douglas Benezra, Sarang Byrne, J Church, Scott Idleman, JL King, Linda Larson, Heather MacDougall, Tom O’Brien, Phe Ruiz, and Ali Saif.

 Fleur Pouvoir botanical art exhibition logo